abrosnan02/-Thorough-Harmonic-Interface-Creation-Coordinator-/README.md

 It is designed to reduce development time by integrating drawing, input, and other functions into the library.

 # Features
 1. UDims.
 UDims make scalable UIs easy.
 UDims allow for two types of sizes: scale and pixel.
 Scale takes the current width of the window or parent object, then multiplies it by your input.
 For instance, an input of ```0.5``` would take up half of the corresponding axis, and so on.
+This also dynamically scales when the window updates.

 2. Dominant Axes.
 When positioning an object, it can have a normal (```XY```) axis, or either a ```YY``` or ```XX```.
 When these are set, both scale sizes are multiplied by the dominant axis, rather than the normal ```XY```.